mediacms-io/mediacms/docs/admins_docs.md

 MAX_MEDIA_PER_PLAYLIST = 14
 ```

-### specify maximum size of a media that can be uploaded
+### 5.16 Specify maximum size of a media that can be uploaded

 change `UPLOAD_MAX_SIZE`.